 Pre-approval means that an issuer thinks a borrower has a good chance of being approved.
 It isn’t card-specific, so you can’t check for one card in particular.
 But it will tell you which Capital One card(s) have the highest approval odds.
 Pre-approval uses a soft inquiry, or "soft pull", so it won’t affect your credit.
 You will still have to submit an application before you’re approved.
 And even then, there are no guarantees.

 If you don’t qualify for the Capital One Quicksilver, consider the Capital One QuicksilverOne Cash Rewards Credit Card instead.
-This card is designed for people with fair credit or limited history.
+This card is designed for people with fair or limited credit.
 Plus, Capital One QuicksilverOne gives 1.5% Cash Back cash back on all purchases, just like the Capital One Quicksilver.

 Yes, anytime you apply for a Capital One credit card it results in a hard inquiry on your credit report.